Caster/Beamer-TUe/README.md

 </pre>

 Congratulations, you should now be able to use the `zmb` font family in LaTeX and use the TU/e font!
 Do not forget to `\usepackage[T1]{fontenc}` however.

+###<a name="font-installation-windows"></a>Font installation on Windows (MiKTeX)
+Installing the TU/e font on Windows in such a way that LaTeX can use it is slightly more elaborate than on Linux and Mac, but it should be easy to follow the steps in this section to make it work.
+The steps are taken from [this answer at TeX.SE](http://tex.stackexchange.com/a/95456/23145), but has been changed so that it specifically targets the TU/e font installation, instead of Frutiger.

+####Create a local texmf tree
+If no local texmf tree exists, you can create the folder `C:/localtexmf`.
+The subtrees you need depend on what you want to install into this directory, but in your case it should be sufficient to include the following:

+    C:/localtexmf/doc/latex
+                 /tex/latex

+Then go to MikTeX's *Settings (Admin)* in the Start Menu, click on the *Roots* tab and add `C:/localtexmf`.
+Next click on the *General* tab and click on *Refresh FNDB*.

+Complete instructions for the creation of a local texmf tree in MiKTeX can be found [here](http://tex.stackexchange.com/a/69484/14497).
+More information on TDS compliance can be found [here](http://tug.org/tds/tds.html).

+####Install fonts
+Download [`latex_huisstijl.zip`](https://github.com/Caster/Beamer-TUe/raw/master/TUe-fonts/latex_huisstijl.zip) from this repository and unpack it in your `C:/localtexmf` folder (or copy its contents there).
+This means that for example the file

+    dvips/config/tue.map

+would go in `C:/localtexmf/dvips/config`, the folder

+    fonts/tfm/tue/huisstyl

+would go in `C:/localtexmf/fonts/tfm/tue/huisstyl`, et cetera.

+Next, on the Windows command prompt, type

+    initexmf --admin --edit-config-file updmap

+then add the line

+    Map tue.map

+and save.
+Afterwards, run

+     initexmf -u
+     initexmf --mkmaps

+Finally, refresh the FNDB.
+Try running `kpsewhich tue.map` on the Windows command prompt.
+It should return the location of the map file; if it doesn't, somehow it is not visible to TeX.
+Otherwise, you are done and are now able to use the `zmb` font family in LaTeX and use the TU/e font!
+Do not forget to `\usepackage[T1]{fontenc}` however.
+All examples in this repository use the `zmb` font family and hence should look better after you have done all this.